Evaluating a leadership training programme

 - a survey of priority key informant groups to gather qualitative data to shape our interview guides and build an understanding of the variety of experiences the Champions had

 - in-depth key informant interviews with 32 people from five priority stakeholder groups

 - producing six case studies to explore elements of programme design, and Champions’ experiences, successes and challenges in participating in the programme

 - social network analyses of six Champions to present visual maps of the professional networks that had been fostered and the communities of practice emerging – these maps helped to describe the geographic range, diversity in professional backgrounds, and the type of support provided by the many stakeholders included in the Champions’ professional networks.

-While the full results of the evaluation are currently being synthesised, we are planning a digital workshop with Versus Arthritis to transform the evidence into impactful solutions for programme adaptation, strengthening of results, and wider systems change.
+Our work culminated with an interactive digital workshop to transform the evidence into impactful solutions for programme adaptation, strengthening of results, and wider systems change.